Mohamed-Elareef/php-Factory-design-pattern-example/README.md

 echo $pet->speak();
 ```

+This will create a new Dog object with the name "Rex" and call its speak method, which will output "Woof!"

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details.